graphhopper/graphhopper-load-test/README.md

 * Using `locust` (`docker run graphhopper/load-testing locust`).
 This is for times when you want to use some Locust functionality that is not yet included in `./run`.
 If this happens, we should probably add support for the missing feature in the `./run` command.

-### Skipping Dirigent

-Sometimes you want to load test a service directly without going through Dirigent.
-For example, we could load test the VRP service directly.

-In that case, use the `--no-dirigent` option.
-Also make sure that the ports are open.
-This will modify the URLs, e.g. remove the `/api/1` URL part, etc.

 ### Debugging errors